-Welcome to the Corfe Mullen Parish Council website.
-We hope you will find the website a valuable resource to find out more about what is happening within the Parish Council.
+Welcome to the Corfe Mullen Town Council website.
+We hope you will find the website a valuable resource to find out more about what is happening within the Town Council.

-We also have a facebook group ' Corfe Mullen Parish Council' for you to keep up to date.
+We also have a Facebook group ' Corfe Mullen Town Council' for you to keep up to date.
 This is open to any member of the public to join, subject to Facebook rules and standards.
-We also ask those wanting to join three short questions so we can understand who is interested in Parish Council business and why so then we know what might be useful for us to post.
+We also ask those wanting to join three short questions so we can understand who is interested in Town Council business and why so then we know what might be useful for us to post.

-Corfe Mullen is a large village in the county of Dorset, situated on the north-western urban fringe of the Poole-Bournemouth conurbation.
+Corfe Mullen is a large civil parish in the county of Dorset, situated on the north-western urban fringe of the Poole-Bournemouth conurbation.
 Although set on the edge of an urban area, Corfe Mullen is surrounded by the Green Belt and forms part of the rural district of East Dorset.

 The name Corfe Mullen is from the Old English corf "a cutting or pass", and the Old French molin "a Mill" which refers to the old water mill on the River Stour, where the original village stood.

-Although large, Corfe Mullen retains its village identity with six churches, three pubs, four schools, various shops and local businesses, a village hall, and a whole host of community and sports organisations which help to preserve the community spirit and sense of belonging.
+Although large, Corfe Mullen retains its village identity with four churches, three pubs, three schools, various shops and local businesses, a village hall, and a whole host of community and sports organisations which help to preserve the community spirit and sense of belonging.

-The Parish Council has secured excellent recreational facilities for the enjoyment of residents: 44 acres at Corfe Mullen Recreation Ground, plus over 11 acres at Springdale Road Open Space in the southern part of the village.
+The Town Council has secured excellent recreational facilities for the enjoyment of residents: 44 acres at Corfe Mullen Recreation Ground, plus over 11 acres at Springdale Road Open Space in the southern part of the village.
 It also owns the Towers Way Amenity Area.

 Walk 1 The Parish Walk (10 miles)